Uniswap/org-v1/src/pages/docs/v2/11-governance/03-guide-to-voting.md

 ## Voting

-If you have successfully self delegated and there is currently an active proposal, you are now able to vote in Uniswap Governance.
+If you have successfully self delegated and there is an active proposal, you are ready to vote in Uniswap Governance.

+To cast your vote, navigate to the proposals page and click on an active proposal.

+After reviewing the attached details and deciding your opinion, choose “Vote For”, or “Vote Against”.

+Once you’ve chosen, a window will pop up allowing you to execute the vote.

+When you click to cast your vote, metamask will pop up asking you to confirm your transaction.
+Click “submit”, wait a bit, and check that the transaction has been confirmed.

+That’s it!
+Once your transaction has been confirmed, you will have cast your vote and participated in Uniswap Governance.